Feldco Windows, Siding and Doors Scholarship

 - A legal U.S. resident

-- A current undergraduate college student or a current high school student that will be enrolled in a college/university in 2018/2019
+- Currently enrolled in a college/university or will be enrolled in a college/university in 2022

-Your emailed entry must be received by January, 15th 2019.
-Applications received after the deadline will not be considered.
+Your emailed entry must be received by June 17th, 2022.
+Applications received after the deadline will not be considered

-The scholarship will be awarded to the applicant that best demonstrates in their own words, how their family has contributed to who they are today.
-Please use the full word limit (700-1,000 words) to best describe how your family has shaped your life.
+The scholarship will be awarded to the applicant that best demonstrates in their own words, what value do you appreciate the most in people, and do you see that quality in yourself?
+Please use the full word limit (700-1,000 words) to best describe what values you appreciate the most in people.

 Scholarship Award Distribution and Usage of Monies